• Skip to primary navigation

 My family has become obsessed with takeout orange chicken.
 There's just something about that rich tangy sauce that is so delicious.
 This recipe mimics one of our favorite takeout places.

-If you enjoy orange chicken from places like Panda Express and PF Changs, then you'll want to give this at home version a try!
+If you enjoy orange chicken from your favorite take-out places, then you'll want to give this at-home version a try!

 Making food at home just makes good sense.
 Knowing your ingredients and ensuring the cooking process puts you in control of your food.